SpaceAIForum/space-ai-forum/index.md

 Be respectful and constructive.
 Harassment or discrimination is not tolerated
 Privacy notice: We collect only what is needed to run the event.
 Contact us for removal requests
 Recording consent: Speakers and authors will be asked to opt in before recording
 Conflicts: Reviewers must recuse themselves from papers with conflicts such as same institution, adviser or advisee, recent coauthor, or close collaborator
+Review visibility: Double-blind during review.
+Reviews are posted on OpenReview.
+After decisions, accepted papers appear with author names
+Export control and dual-use: Do not submit ITAR/EAR-restricted, classified, or proprietary-restricted content.
+Authors must have the right to share any data or code included
+Code of conduct reports: Email research@sylvesterkaczmarek.com with subject “Conduct”

 ## Contact
 Email research@sylvesterkaczmarek.com